 Bioengineers study the engineering aspects of biological systems and design medical hardware and software.
 Find information about a career in bioengineering, bioengineer salaries, and job growth information.

 The terms 'bioengineer' and 'biomedical engineer' are often used interchangeably.
 Since the Bureau of Labor Statistics (BLS) reports the salary and job growth statistics of biomedical engineers, the numbers reported in this article will refer to the job title of biomedical engineer.
 A bachelor's degree in a relevant field, such as biomedical engineering, materials engineering, or electrical engineering, is required for a career in bioengineering.
 Many online biomedical engineering degree programs are available.
 The table below offers a brief overview of the career.

 |Required Education||Bachelor's degree|

-Salary by Industry
+Average Salary By Industry

-Salary by Location
+Average Salary By Location

 In May 2018, biomedical engineers in Minnesota earned the highest annual mean wage in comparison to biomedical engineers in other states: $114,380.
 Biomedical engineers in New Jersey earned the second-highest annual mean wage by location, which was $113,140.
 The lowest annual mean wage in May 2018 was reported in South Carolina, at $64,460.
 The state with the highest rate of employment for biomedical engineers was California, where they earned an annual mean wage of $101,210.
 Following California was Massachusetts, where bioengineers earned an annual mean wage of $105,580.